 Coffee is the perfect pick-me-up when you’re exploring Napa’s culinary treasures.
 Stop by Ritual Coffee Roasters for a strong cup of coffee or a custom latte.

 Begin this gastronomic experience by selecting your own fresh steak directly from the butcher shop meat case.
 Then, enter the Five Dot Ranch and Cookhouse and sit down to enjoy your hand-selected steak served with two delectable sides.
-All of the beef served at the Cookhouse comes from their family-owned ranch in Northern California where its cattle is raised to graze on open ranges and without antibiotics or added hormones.
+All of the beef served at the Cookhouse comes from their family-owned ranch in Northern California where its cattle are raised to graze on open ranges and without antibiotics or added hormones.
 Peruse the menu for other Five Dot specialties including sandwiches and hearty side dishes.

 If sampling some of the tastiest creations in Napa is right up your alley, you will probably want to stay someplace fantastic within walking distance so you can go back to enjoy the Oxbow Public Market anytime you like.
 Our Churchill Manor Bed and Breakfast is a historic 19th-century inn located in the heart of Napa.
-When you stay in one of our luxurious guest rooms, you can expect the best amenities, luxurious packages and top-notch service.
-Start off each morning with a gourmet 3-course breakfast, then check out the world-class wineries and activities in Napa.
+When you stay in one of our luxurious guest rooms, like the Stags Leap, you can expect the best amenities, luxurious packages and top-notch service.
+Start off each morning with a gourmet three-course breakfast, then check out the world-class wineries and activities in Napa.
 Are you ready to start planning your next escape to wine country?
 Check our current availability and book your stay today!